ckronlage/AID-HS/docs/run_prediction_pipeline.md

 ## Tune the command

-You can tune the MELD pipeline command using additional variables and flags as detailed bellow:
+You can tune the AID-HS pipeline command using additional variables and flags as detailed bellow:

 | **Mandatory variables**         |  Comment |
 |-------|---|